qwmichael/blog-frontend/README.md

 # blog-frontend

-The frontend of a blog system using react
+The frontend of the blog in my github pages using javascript, react, react bootstrap and some customize CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).